govuk-one-login/di-account-management-frontend/README.md

-Move integration testing README section to README in integration testing folder and link to it from here update to explain how to run in Docker as the only method to run tests and update test snapshots but explain that to run in ui mode for the debugging the tests should be run locally mention that snapshots are ignored when running in post-deploy
+Move integration testing README section to README in integration testing folder and link to it from here update to explain how to run in Docker as the only method to run tests and update test snapshots but explain that to run in ui mode for the debugging the tests should be run locally

 TODO Mention that:
-When running in a pre-deployment environemnt (locally, GH Actions) then tests target localhost, when running in a post-deployment environment (post-deploy tests) they target the environment the deployment was made to.
+When running in a pre-deployment environemnt (locally, GH Actions) then tests target localhost, when running in a post-deployment environment (post-deploy tests) they target the environment the deployment was made to. when writing and debugging tests use UI mode
-Post-deployment tests ignore snapshots.
-By default tests run pre and post but can be tagged to be one or the other with @skipPreDeploy @skipPostDeploy. when writing and debugging tests use UI mode
 Don't import things from outside the integration-tests directory, treat it as it's own standalone project.
 Mention that running tests will start app and test server which can take some time and will be killed when the tests end.
-If doing a prolonged period of testing it will be quicker start the app and test server separately using `cd integration-tests && npm run build-and-run-app` and `cd integration-tests && npm run start-test-server` respectively.
+If doing a prolonged period of testing it will be quicker start the app and test server separately using `cd integration-tests && npm run run-app` and `cd integration-tests && npm run start-test-server` respectively.
-Explain @skipTarget-${env.TEST_TARGET} tags.
+Explain @skipTarget-${env.TEST_TARGET} tags and equivalent fail tags.
 Being connected to the VPN will make some webchat related tests fail.

 TODO